ninoNinkovic/LiveStamps/README.md

 **Adding Time Offsets:**

-Time offsets allow creation of mutiple stamps with different timezones!
-A single offset as a raw string.
-When enterings offsets as a string, the colon ":" or '=" sign must be used as the delimete between unit and value.
+Time offsets allow creation of stamps with different timezones or delays/advances.
+You may enter a single offset as a raw string.
+When entering offsets as a string, the colon ":" or '=" sign must be used as the delimeter between unit and value.
 Fractional values are automatically handled and negative offsets are allowed.

 Here are the allowed offset units: